OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

     - Mistform now allows you to move through doors.
     - Mistform prevents you from being hit physically.
 Magic will still do damage to you.
     - Awesome new VFX made by Kurp!
+  - [**New**] Transfuse Blood
+    - Renamed from Drain Blood
+    - Drains blood from vampires, or health from non-vampires.
   - [**New!**] Auspex
     - This effect is gained through the new _Vampiric Insight_ ability.
     - The functionality below is now part of the Auspex magic effect.